Quantized thermal and spin transports of dirty planar topological superconductors: Summary and discussions

 which remains pinned at this universal value of \emph{unity} in the weak disorder regime.
 By contrast, in the strong disorder regime all these topological responses disappear, indicating onset of trivial thermal insulators.
+Vanishing topological transport responses, such as $\kappa_{xy}$, $\sigma^{sp}_{xy}$ and $G^{th}_{xx}$, for TSCs from different symmetry classes (class D, class C and class DIII) in the strong disorder regime is rooted in a universal mechanism.
+Note that the localization length of all the edge modes $\xi \sim (\Delta^{\rm bulk}_{\rm gap})^{-1}$, where $\Delta^{\rm bulk}_{\rm gap}$ is the bulk gap of the TSC.
+As the disorder strength ($W$) is increased, $\Delta^{\rm bulk}_{\rm gap}$ decreases, and thus $\xi$ increases, causing hybridization between the edge modes of same spin projection but living on the \emph{opposite} edges of the system.
+In the strong disorder regime, such a hybridization becomes sufficiently strong and the edge modes become \emph{gapped}.
+Then all the topological responses disappear from the system, which we find for TSCs, belonging to any symmetry class.
 Altogether, here we develop concrete numerical methodologies for the computation of various quantized thermal and spin responses in the clean and the dirty topological superconductors, encompassing all three allowed AZ symmetry classes in two dimensions.
 Recent success in the experimental measurements of the thermal Hall conductivity in spin liquids, integer and fractional quantum Hall states in six-terminal Hall bar geometry~\cite{Banerjee2018a, Banerjee2018b, Kasahara2018, Srivastav2019, Breton2022} should make this analysis pertinent in real materials for which the effective model Hamiltonian can be constructed from lattice-based symmetry constraints.
-On such available model Hamiltonian our methodology can be directly applied.
+On such available model Hamiltonian our methodology can be directly applied, which is available on Zenodo~\cite{zenodoTSCSanjib}.
 In future, it will be worthwhile extending the notion of thermal and spin responses to \emph{noncrystalline} topological superconductors on fractals, amorphous materials and quasicrystals~\cite{MannaDas2022}, for example.